 Q. Can it detect inflammatory breast cancer (lBC)?

 A. Thermography can detect any inflammatory condition.
-It is the only known test to detect lBC.

 Q. Is this new and why haven't I heard of it?